rezabmirzaei/Back-End-Essentials-with-Python/README.md

 - Managing databases to store and retrieve user data.
 - Building secure systems for user authentication.

-Jobs in backend development include [TODO - ADD EXAMPLES], among others.
-These roles are in high demand across industries, offering exciting career opportunities.
+As a backend developer, you will solve problems and implement solutions in a wide range of industries, such as finance, healthcare, entertainment, and education.
+These roles are in high demand, offering opportunities to work on systems we rely on every day.

 ## What You’ll Learn
 This course provides a hands-on, structured approach to mastering backend development.
 By the end, you’ll have the skills to: